-In 2020 other income relates mostly to the one-time settlement exit fee from Sunborn UK due to the termination of contract with ISS.
-Other income also relates to payments received from ISS to renovate the yacht hotel and recognized as other income to over the time of the depreciation of the improvements.
+In 2021 other income relates to payments received from previous yacht hotel operator ISS to renovate the yacht hotel and recognized as other income to over the time of the depreciation of the improvements.

 6. Operating expenses

 Operating expenses are presented in the table below: